CRFO/Data_Pipeline_With_Airflow_Terraform/README.md

 - Created EC2 instance on AWS
 - Found 2 Airflow deployment codes for terraform:
-  Module "airflow" from "PowerDataHub/airflow/aws" only supports: required_version = "~> 0.12.0"
+  Module "airflow" from "PowerDataHub/airflow/aws" only supports required_version = "~> 0.12.0"
-  Module "airflow" from "datarootsio/ecs-airflow/aws" only supports:required_version = "~> 0.15"
+  Module "airflow" from "datarootsio/ecs-airflow/aws" only supports required_version = "~> 0.15"
 - Need to:
   - Install Homebrew
   - Install terraform v0.12 and v0.15